Skip to content

 Document your network infrastructure

-Keep an up-to-date blueprint of your network infrastructure as part of your disaster recovery plan so that you can rebuild quickly if necessary.
+Keep an up-to-date blueprint of your network infrastructure as part of your DR plan so that you can rebuild quickly if necessary.
 Include each asset’s level of importance and dependencies.

 Set disaster recovery procedures

-Your disaster recovery procedures are like your cool wizard friend that charts your path to Mordor.
-Keep in mind that the clearer that roadmap, the less risk you’ll end up surrounded by orcs.
+Your disaster recovery procedure is like your cool wizard friend that charts your path to Mordor.
+Keep in mind that the clearer that roadmap, the less potential risk you’ll end up surrounded by orcs.

 To that end, use plain language.
 Yes, your IT team can handle more complex terms, but the middle of a crisis is not the time to increase their cognitive load.